 - Register of members – all shareholders must consent to the election to keep the register centrally.
 If the election is made, shareholders’ addresses will be available to the public, and changes in share ownership will become public as they occur, rather than at the end of the company’s review period.

 - Register of directors – if the election to keep the register centrally is made, each director’s full date of birth will be available to the public, rather than just the month and year of birth.

 - Register of directors’ residential addresses – keeping this register centrally makes no change to the information in the public domain (directors’ residential addresses are not available to the public).

 - Register of secretaries – keeping this register centrally makes no change to the information in the public domain.

 - PSC register – each person with significant control over the company has the right to object to the election to keep the register centrally.
-If the election is made, the full date of birth of each person with significant control will be in the public domain (rather than just the month and year), and changes to the PSC register will become public as they occur.
+If the election is made, the full date of birth of each person with significant control will be in the public domain (rather than just the month and year).

 For further details of these changes, see our information sheet.